-The ALLG has over 400 Full Members, including haematologists, medical oncologists, pathologists and scientists, located at more than 85 institutions in all states of Australia and all large cities of New Zealand.
+The ALLG has over 1,000 members, including more than 400 Full Members – including haematologists, medical oncologists, pathologists and scientists – located at more than 90 institutions in all states of Australia and all large cities of New Zealand.

-There are also more than 280 Associate Members, including data managers and research nurses, who participate in the clinical trials conducted by the ALLG.
+There are more than 500 Associate Members, including data managers and research nurses, who participate in the clinical trials conducted by the ALLG.

 A third tier of Community Membership is available to anyone who does not qualify professionally but who would like to maintain an active interest in the activities of the ALLG.

 The work of the ALLG benefits its members, the patients it serves and the blood cancer related medical profession both in Australia, New Zealand and beyond.

 You will have the opportunity to develop clinical trials that benefit your research, with your priorities.

 We are dedicated to finding new ways to treat blood cancers such as leukaemia, lymphoma, myeloma, myeloproliferative neoplasms and myelodysplastic syndromes.
 As an ALLG Member you will be joining more than 1,000 doctors, nurses, scientists and support staff across Australia and New Zealand, all looking for better ways to treat blood cancers through clinical research.